JohnnyBoiTime/movie_nn/README.md

 A movie recommendation web app

-The pre-trained model is launched on google cloud via a docker image and activates per request, so first request may take some time.
+First request may take some time due to the container being configured to have a cold start.

 Features: